 each other in a happy greeting.
 You start chatting in

-traffic jams with the Land Rover standing next to yours.
+traffic jams with the Land Rover's driver standing next

+to yours.
 You exchange phone numbers on a parking lot.
-You propose

-to help a fellow when in need.
-You belong to same world.
+You propose to help a fellow when in need.
+You belong to

-A world long gone, where gentlemen drivers were caring
+the same world.
+A world long gone, where gentlemen

-share this spirit: they call it the Land Rover Spirit.
+Rover owners still share this spirit: they call it the Land